RosettaCommons/tools/mhc_energy_tools/README.txt

 A few notes about installation:
 * These were developed for python 3
 * To find the matrices for a matrix-based predictor (e.g., Propred), the script looks where it thinks the Rosetta database should be, assuming that the tools are installed in the same relative directory structure.
-It also checks in $ROSETTA/main/database/scoring/score_functions/mhc_epitop, if environment variable $ROSETTA is set.
+It also checks in $ROSETTA/main/database/scoring/score_functions/mhc_epitope, if environment variable $ROSETTA is set.
 * A simple interface is provided to NetMHCII, version 2.3.
 That software must be installed separately, and the environment variable $NMHOME set to point to the directory holding the netMHC2-3 script.

+More details about these scripts can be found in documentation/rosetta_basics/scoring/mhc-energy-tools (and on the Rosetta Wiki).